Wave Front Sets of Reductive Lie Group Representations III: Applications and Examples

 whenever $2m>n$.
-Again, we expect that $L^2(\op{Sp}(2n,\mathbb{R})/\op{Sp}(2m,\mathbb{R})\times \op{Sp}(2n-2m,\mathbb{Z}))$ has no discrete series representations when $2m>n$, but the above statement does not yield that result.
-The above statement would still be true if there were finitely many discrete series in the above Plancherel formula or even if there were infinitely many discrete series in the Plancherel formula but their parameters were ``bunched up near the singular set'' in a certain way. \end{example}
+Again, this does not show that $L^2(X_{l,m,n})$ has no Harish-Chandra discrete series representations when $2m>n$.
+The above statement would still be true if there were finitely many Harish-Chandra discrete series in the above Plancherel formula or even if there were infinitely many Harish-Chandra discrete series in the Plancherel formula but their parameters were ``bunched up near the singular set'' in a certain way. \end{example}

-\begin{example} Let us consider another family of examples.
-Let $G_1$ be a real, reductive algebraic group, and let $G=G_1\times G_1\times \cdots \times G_1$ be the $n$ fold product of such groups.
-Consider the diagonal map